islamicity24/AmazonCity/Mod  13/Challenge Lab/Implementing a Serverless Architecture for the Cafe.md

 - Code: Upload the salesAnalysisReportDataExtractor.zip file
 - Description: Lambda function to extract data from database
-- Handler: salesAnalysisReportDataExtractor.lambda_handler
+- Handler: salesAnalysisReportDataExtractor.lambda_handler   ???
+(Scrolldown)
 - Memory Size: 128 MB
 - Timeout (seconds): 30

 13. Return to the browser tab with the multiple-choice questions for this lab, and answer the following question:

-  - Question 2: Why must the salesAnalysisReportDataExtractor be in a VPC?
+  - **Question 2**: Why must the salesAnalysisReportDataExtractor be in a VPC?

 ## Task 3: Creating the salesAnalysisReport Lambda function
 In this task, you will create the Lambda function that generates and sends the daily sales analysis report.